About the IDK

 Course of study

-The IDK Practices of pre-modern Cultures, Global Perspectives and Future Concepts programme strives to offer a best-practice model of doctoral education.
+The IDK Practices of Pre-Modern Cultures, Global Perspectives and Future Concepts programme strives to offer a best-practice model of doctoral education.
 This includes a balanced curriculum, innovative teaching methods and the personal engagement of all involved advisers, international cooperative partners and doctoral candidates.

 The curriculum aims to balance course offerings for participants with the freedom necessary to conceive and complete the dissertation.
 The doctoral period is accordingly structured by a programme of study, which includes an input and output phase (four semesters each at most) and can be adjusted to the varying needs of each student.